mantidproject/documents/Project-Management/ILL/SANS-Requirements.md

 The SANS reduction works somewhat differently to [Time of Flight Spectroscopy](Time-of-Flight-Spectroscopy-Requirements.md), as every step is called within the workflow algorithm.
 For example, for D33 the two algorithms required for the initial reduction are [SetupILLD33Reduction](http://docs.mantidproject.org/nightly/algorithms/SetupILLD33Reduction-v1.html) and [SANSReduction](http://docs.mantidproject.org/nightly/algorithms/SANSReduction-v1.html).

 Normally the algorithms listed below would not be called individually.
 However, for the purposes of comparing Lamp and Mantid they should be useful to be scripted separately.
-In the report by Wilcke some differences were noted between Lamp and Mantid, so the reduction steps will need to be broken down to determine where the differences occur.
+In the [report by Wilcke](Wilcke_Report/Final_Comparison.pdf) some differences were noted between Lamp and Mantid, so the reduction steps will need to be broken down to determine where the differences occur.

 An example of a D33 reduction script can be seen [here](https://www.ill.eu/fileadmin/users_files/documents/instruments_and_support/support_facilities/computing_for_science/data_analysis/process_data_final.py).

 Note, in addition to Lamp another program is available from the ILL, [GRASP](https://www.ill.eu/fr/instruments-support/instruments-groups/groups/lss/grasp/home/).
 This is Matlab based, and was found by Wilcke to give somewhat similar results to Lamp, but with more noise in the results.

+### SANS Scripts

+For some example scripts see [SANS Scripts](SANS/SANS_scripts.md).

 ### General Algorithms Used